CogKnowEdge-Solutions/Context-Memory-Layer/Lab 1/lab1.md

 print(f"Output directory ready at: {output_dir}")
 ```

-- **`output_dir`** stores the path to the folder where the generated files will be saved.
-- `os.makedirs(output_dir, exist_ok=True)` creates that folder if it doesn't already exist. `exist_ok=True` prevents an error if the folder was already created in a previous run.
-- **`index_path`** stores the full path to the master index file.
+- This cell makes sure the `output_wiki` folder exists, creating it if it's the first run.
-- The `if not os.path.exists(index_path):` check ensures a new index file is only created if one doesn't already exist, so re-running the notebook doesn't overwrite an existing index.
+- It also starts the master index file if one doesn't already exist, without overwriting one from a previous run.

 **Cell B — Generating the files:**